Image by Jakub Hałun – Own work, CC BY-SA 3.0, Link

 Each paper will undergo a thorough review process.

-Papers are to be submitted electronically via the EasyChair online submission system, to be made available from the conference webpage.
+Papers are to be submitted electronically via the EasyChair online submission system.

 The aim of FORMATS is to promote the study of fundamental and practical aspects of timed systems, and to bring together researchers from different disciplines that share interests in modelling and analysis of timed systems and, as a generalisation, of hybrid systems.
 Typical topics include (but are not limited to):